 Needle and Syringe Exchange Program

 CHIRP Community Health provides a Needle and Syringe Exchange (NSEP) Program.

 The NSEP is a harm minimisation program that aims to prevent the spread of blood borne viruses such as HIV and hepatitis B and C among people who inject drugs and into the wider community.

 CHIRP Community Health stocks a large range of needles and syringes as well as sterile water, swabs, filters and disposal units.
 CHIRP Community Health also provides a safe place to dispose of used syringes.

 How do I access this service?

 Drop into CHIRP Community Health during opening hours and ask reception for this service.

 Alternatively, you could pick up an NSEP card and show it to the receptionist to indicate that you require this service.

-An after-hours disposal bin for syringe disposal is located next to the building.
-It’s a large yellow box.
+An after-hours disposal bin for syringe disposal is located located near the Main Entrance to the Castlemaine Hospital, at 142 Cornish Street.

 What is the cost of this service?

 This is a free service.
 However there is a small fee is charged for the purchase of wheel filters and sterile water.

 For more information about this service you can read the Victorian Department of Health and Human Services overview of the NSEP here.

 Didn’t find what you were